kethan1/FixNet/README.md

 # CCI-Fair-1-2-2022

-Current problems:
+## Current problems:
-The app crashes when trying to stream the video
+ - The app crashes when trying to stream the video

+## Future Improvements:
+ - Deploy to web
+ - Make the app look better